doorstop-dev/doorstop/README.md

 Doorstop is a tool to manage the storage of textual requirements alongside source code in version control.

 Each linkable item (requirement, test case, etc.) is stored as a YAML file in a designated directory.
-The items in each designated directory form a document.
+The items in each directory form a document.
 Document items can be linked to one another to form a tree hierarchy.
 Doorstop provides mechanisms for modifying this hierarchy, checking the tree for consistency, and publishing documents in several formats.

 Additional reading: